Dev-R/student-tools/README.md

 - Used Azure Microsoft Cognitive Services Computer Vision SDK to process images
 - Used Azure BLOB to store media object
 ### Security
-- Use POST request to send data to the server as it is more secure then GET
+- Use a POST request to send data to the server as it is more secure than GET
 - Encrypt user password using SHA256 hash function
 - Use UUID to change image name to new secure name
 ### Database
-- The Database use PostgreSQL for quries and Azurre BLOB for media.
-It is used to stores user credentials and students OCR upload History. there are mainly two tables, Users and OCR
+- The Database use PostgreSQL for queries and Azure BLOB for media.
+It is used to store user credentials and students OCR upload History. there are mainly two tables, Users and OCR
 ## Users Table
  - ![Users Table](https://i.ibb.co/7v20nsv/users-table.png)